a-h/nameconstraints/README.md

 ### create-valid-cert

-The intermediate CA is allowed to create certs for only-this-domain-is-allowed.com
+The intermediate CA is allowed to create certs for only-this-domain-is-allowed.com - this matches the DNS constraint.

 ```bash
 openssl genrsa -out ca/certs/allowed.key.pem 2048